Trillmatic

-"Trillmatic" is a song by American rapper ASAP Nast from the New York-based hip hop collective ASAP Mob.
+"Trillmatic" is a song by American rapper ASAP Nast from the hip hop collective ASAP Mob.
 It was released on December 4, 2013.
 It was originally intended to be a first single from ASAP Mob's debut studio album L.O.R.D., which was originally scheduled to be released around 2014, but the album, however, was scrapped.
 The song, produced by ASAP Mob's ASAP Ty Beats features East Coast rapper Method Man.
 The song has since peaked at number 29 on the UK R&B Chart.

 Background and composition

 The song originally appeared as a one-minute snippet on the end of ASAP Ant's "The Way It Go".
 On December 4, 2013, "Trillmatic" by ASAP Mob's ASAP Nast featuring Wu-Tang Clan's Method Man, and produced by ASAP Ty Beats, was originally released as the first single from their debut album L.O.R.D..
 But, on September 26, 2014, fellow ASAP Mob member and general manager, Steven "ASAP Yams" Rodriguez, announced on his Tumblr account, that the album was scrapped.

 In an April 2014 interview with HipHopDX, Nast spoke on the song saying, "Basically what I wanted to do with that was put people in that time machine and bring them back to 1997, 1996—with Wu-Tang Clan, A Tribe Called Quest, AZ, Gang Starr—all these guys were coming up, and it was all about rapping.
 It wasn't about your fancy clothes.
 Well it was, but to an extent.
 "Trillmatic" was basically to showcase that we're in 2014, but we could still shine with the whole Golden Era.
 So I just wanted to put people in that zone, and that was it.
 I think we got the point across."

 The song features a hard-hitting, vintage 1990s boom bap beat.
 The song title, "Trillmatic", is a reference to Nas' debut album Illmatic.
 It contains a sample of "The World Is a Ghetto" by War from the 1972 album of the same name.